iOS 14 Update: How to Resolve Apps Won't Open or Keep Stopping

 Sometimes, the apps installed on iDevice misbehave randomly.
-No matter what you are trying to do, it is very common to experience issues in iPhone.
+No matter what you are trying to do, it is very common to experience the iPhone's issues.
 The problems can be triggered due to many reasons.
-And this guide will recovery most of the methods that you can use to fix when iPhone apps are not working on iOS 13/13.2.
+And this guide will recovery most of the methods that you can use to fix when iPhone apps are not working on iOS 14.
 It can be low memory, software issue, some bug, or a compatibility issue that might be causing the problems.
 So, instead of sitting panicked, try out the solutions mentioned here and troubleshoot app problems.

-The iOS 13/13.2 is finally here to try.
+The iOS 14 is finally here to try.
 Even though you can update your iPhone or other iOS devices to the Apple’ to this new iOS version, it doesn’t mean at all that you should.
-No doubt, you give a shot to iOS 13/13.2 version as you want to be one of the first to experience its new features like system-wide dark mode, newly designed camera interface and much more.
+No doubt, you give a shot to the iOS 14 version as you want to be one of the first to experience its new features like system-wide dark mode, newly designed camera interface, and much more.

 Along with fixing bugs and introducing new features, Apple makes a beta version available so that developers can get their services and apps ready for the final release.
 Thus, it all means that there is a possibility that some of the apps installed on your iPhone won’t function properly.

 Part 2.
 Tweak iPhone settings to fix iOS 14 app problems

 The common tweaks you should try to fix the problems you’ve been experiencing are listed below.
 We hope that at least one of them will resolve the ongoing issue, and you will have a properly working device.

 The first idea that comes to every mind when the iPhone apps won’t open on iOS 14 is the device reset.
 Usually, it is the settings or compatibility issues of the app that interrupts the working.
 So, the easiest thing you should try is restoring the device settings.

 Step 1: Launch the Settings app and open General settings.
 There you will find the Reset option at the bottom of the list.